obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 ### Avoid iterating all files to find a file by its path

 This is inefficient, especially for large vaults.
-Use [[obsidian.vault.getabstractfilebypath|getAbstractFileByPath()]] instead.
+Use [[Vault/getAbstractFileByPath|getAbstractFileByPath()]] instead.

 **Don't** do this: